 GUIDED QUESTIONS TO HELP DRAFT YOUR EXIT NARRATIVE

-Use the three questions below to start thinking about and writing down the circumstance(s) that evoked change.
+Use the three questions below to start thinking about and writing down the circumstance(s) that evoke change.
 Your responses can then be combined to compose your exit narrative.

 1. What Are the Facts: Timeframe, Context, Change?